-The course is split into four substantive modules:
+The course is split into three substantive modules:

-1See Statista and Pew Research, 2019, Social Media Fact Sheet.
+&lt;sup>1See Statista and Pew Research, 2019, Social Media Fact Sheet.

-- 1. Reseach Design for Causality: provides the basic framework for thinking about the design and analysis of empirical research in digital markets and social media - 2.
-Casual Inference: provides the statistical toolkit to analyze data and interpret findings from field experiments and observational data - 3.
-Text Analytics: provides the statistical toolkit to analyze text using statistical and numerical techniques - 4.
-Special Topics: introduces additional tools based on preferences of the student cohort2
+- 1. Reseach Design for Causality: provides the basic framework for thinking about the design and analysis of empirical research in digital markets and social media - Casual Inference: provides the statistical toolkit to analyze data and interpret findings from field experiments and observational data - 3.
+Text Analytics: provides the statistical toolkit to analyze text using statistical and numerical techniques